lxla1989/parseQstring/Readme.md

 ## About

 ```
-Just change a query string to a mongo's object
+Just change a query string to a mongo's match object
 ```

 ## Installation